jd-fj/Tap-Room/README.md

 # Tay's Tap Room

-#### Keep track of the kegs in stock, how many pints are left, and other details about the beer itself.
+#### React app created for a restaurant to keep track of kegs in stock, how many pints are left, and other details about the beer itself.
 This site incorporates Create, Read, and Delete functionality.
-Created for an Epicodus independent project displaying React fundamentals.
+Designed for an Epicodus independent project, showcasing React fundamentals.

 ## Technologies Used
 React